Sungha Jung: Guitars

 Jung received his first guitar at age nine, a very coarse plywood guitar that cost less than $60.
 Upon discovering Jung's skill with the toy-like guitar, his father decided to buy him a better one – a Cort Earth900.
 Jung began seriously playing with this guitar.
 His third guitar was a custom-made small-combo sized "All Spruce" Selma model, upon which Thomas Leeb wrote "KEEP ON GROOVING!
 TO MY FRIEND, THOMAS LEEB" In 2009, with the help of Ulli Bögershausen, he established sponsorship from Lakewood Guitars and currently plays Lakewood Signature Model instruments.
 Jung mostly plays baritone guitars with a longer neck, thicker strings and deeper tuning than normal guitars.

 Practice and recording

 Jung's daily practice time as a child was one to two hours long when there was school, and up to three hours during school breaks.
-Jung usually takes seconds to figure out the notes and fingering to a piece, and typically takes a few hours to practice before cover a piece.
+Jung usually takes seconds to figure out the notes and fingering to a piece, and typically takes a few hours to practice before covering a piece.
 However, to make his songs better and more accurate, he occasionally spent from a couple of days up to a month practicing.